Randy Edsall

-Randy Douglas Edsall (born August 27, 1958) is a retired American football coach, formerly the head football coach at the University of Connecticut from 1999 to 2010 and again from 2017 until his abrupt retirement in 2021.
-He also served as the head coach at the University of Maryland from 2011 to 2015 and as director of football research-special projects for the Detroit Lions of the National Football League (NFL) in 2016.
+Randy Douglas Edsall (born August 27, 1958) is an American former football coach who recently served as the head football coach for Connecticut from 1999 to 2010 and again from 2017 until his abrupt retirement in 2021.
+He also served as the head coach for Maryland from 2011 to 2015 and as the director of football research and special projects for the Detroit Lions of the National Football League (NFL) in 2016.
 During his first stint at UConn, he oversaw the program's promotion from the NCAA Division I-AA level to Division I-A. He is the program's all-time leader in wins and games coached.

-On September 5, 2021, Edsall announced he would retire after the conclusion of the 2021 season after an 0–2 start.
-However, a day later, it was announced that he would step aside immediately as the result of a "mutual decision" between him and school administration.

 Coaching career

 Early years

-A native of Glen Rock, Pennsylvania, Edsall is a protege of former New York Giants head coach Tom Coughlin.
+A native of Glen Rock, Pennsylvania, Edsall attended Susquehannock High School.
+He is a protege of former New York Giants head coach Tom Coughlin.
 Edsall played for Coughlin at Syracuse University and later coached under him at Syracuse, at Boston College, and with the Jacksonville Jaguars.